 The jurisdiction clause requires the parties to specify the particular jurisdiction that is responsible for handling this case, where the governing laws of that certain jurisdiction shall also be the governing laws that this agreement is bound to.

 There is a Schedule 1 and Schedule 2 to the agreement:

 (A) In Schedule 1, the Employee is required to fill in and sign the “Prescribed notice to withdraw the Claim” form, declaring that the Employee is willing to withdraw the claim when the settlement agreement comes into force.
 This is to ensure that the Employee has voluntarily agreed to give up his or her rights in resolving to court proceedings in making the Claim.

-(B) In Schedule 2, the Employee is required to provide a signed copy of the 'Declaration from the Employee's Independent Advisor' confirming that the Employee received independent legal advise on the effect of the Settlement agreement on the rights of the parties.
-This is will ensure that the Employee has complete understanding of the terms and conditions of the Agreement and that the agreement cannot be invalidated on such grounds.
+(B) In Schedule 2, the Employee is required to provide a signed copy of the 'Declaration from the Employee's Independent Advisor' confirming that the Employee received independent legal advice on the effect of the Settlement agreement on the rights of the parties.
+This is will ensure that the Employee has a complete understanding of the terms and conditions of the Agreement and that the agreement cannot be invalidated on such grounds.